Student Administrator guide to MyBeckett

 This guide contains useful information and advice to help Student Administrators use MyBeckett, including tips from current course teams.

 If you are just getting started with MyBeckett, you may like to begin with our online training module: MyBeckett: Basics, Navigation and Content Creation.
-Other Learning Systems guides are available on the Teaching and Learning Resources site.
+Other Digital Learning Service guides are available on the Teaching and Learning Resources site.

 2. What is MyBeckett and how do I use it?